How Geocaching Works

 Use of geocaching.com services is subject to the terms and conditions in our disclaimer

 This cache is located on Peninsula State Park property.
 A state park vehicle sticker is required.
 Geocachers must follow all state park rules.
-The cache is a micro (so bring your own pen!).
+The cache is in a small self-sealing container.
 The exact location of the cache requires some knowledge of the history of Eagle Harbor and the village of Ephraim.